kamipenguin/Paladin_Assignment/readme.txt

 animations also help a lot in how the game feels.
 Else it might look really static and clunky.

+Things to improve game feel if I had more time:
+- Tweaking the jump a little bit better, sometimes it feels like the player falls very quickly, especially from high heights (I'd like to restrict the min falling velocity to a specific value so that falling down always have the same speed, this gives the player more control as well).
+- Spawning dust particles when the player walks, jumps and lands.
+- Letting the player explode (more particles!) when touching the spikes or saw.

 Time spent on the assignment:
 - 8 hours (and 15 minutes)